 top of page

 My name's Florence, but since moving to Bristol, most people have taken to calling me Flo.
-I've been studying ceramics for around seven years now, after falling in love with it at a taster session in Bristol University's Student's Union during fresher's week.
+I've been making ceramics for around seven years now, after falling in love with it at a taster session in Bristol University's Student's Union during fresher's week.
 I spent more time in that little studio than I did in the library, studying for my English Literature degree, so figured that after I graduated, I should probably steer clear from a job where I had to sit still for too long.

 florence-ceramics-pottery-lessons-bristol_edited.jpg